-We’re not big fans of rules when it comes to pruning — we find they actually confuse people, and can lead to inexperienced pruners making cuts that can have less than ideal consequences.
+We’re not big fans of rules when it comes to pruning — we find they actually confuse people.
+Rules can also lead to inexperienced pruners making cuts that can have less than ideal consequences.

-It’s much better to understand the principles behind pruning, so that you can fall back on them to make up your mind about when to prune.
+It’s much better to understand the principles behind pruning.
+Then you can fall back on them to make up your mind about when to prune.

-Our Pruning By Numbers system is based on 10 pruning principles, but the two that are most relevant here are #3: Winter pruning encourages vigour, and #4: Summer pruning slows growth.
+Our Foolproof 7-step pruning method is based on 10 pruning principles, but the two that are most relevant here are #3: prune in winter to encourage growth, and #4: trim your trees in summer to slow growth.

 Without getting too deeply into the physiological reasons behind these principles in this blog, you can use them to have a think about when you might want to either encourage vigour (i.e. vegetative growth) in your tree and when you might want to slow growth down a bit.

 And remember, they’re just principles — they just tell you what’s more likely to happen.
 There’s very few definites in the wonderful world of fruit growing!

-Some other things to think about in deciding when to prune are:
+Some other things to think about in deciding whether to prune in summer are:

 - disease — pruning in warm weather helps the cuts to heal quickly and reduce the introduction or spread of disease.
 Summer pruning might be the best option for a tree that has been severely disease-compromised;

 - fruit quality — reducing leaf canopy with summer pruning can reduce the size and sugar content of the fruit;

 - fruit colour — removing some of the leaves in summer by pruning allows better sun penetration to the tree and higher coloured fruit,

 - sunburn — a bushy leaf canopy can provide protection to vulnerable fruit;

 - root health — summer pruning can reduce root growth in a tree (which is not usually a good thing, unless you’re trying to reduce the size of a monster tree, for example);